 - wording "new to service"

 - date of entry to service

 - date when next test is due

-- statement "this appliance has not been tested in accordance with AS/NZS 3760".
+- statement "this appliance has not been tested in accordance with AS/NZS 3760"

+- ICT workers authorisation number

-The ICT team has trained and authorised people to test ICT related equipment in the offices only and any other equipment will be deferred to an electrical worker.
+The ICT team has trained and authorised people to test ICT related equipment in the offices only and any other equipment will be deferred to an Electrical Worker.
 ICT equipment will require testing and tagging 5 years after the date of entry to service.